Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/medium/step11.md

+# Step 11: Testing on Android

 ## Testing on Android

 In this step we're going to test our application on `Android` using `Cordova`.

 Firt we will need to install `Gradle` system wide, becuase the latest `Cordova` framework cannot use `Gradle` from `Android Studio`.
 On `Arch Linux` just install the `gradle` package.

 Then we're going to install the `Android SDK`.
 I suggest you to install `Android Studio` and use the [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager) to download it.
 On `Arch Linux` just install `android-studio` form `AUR`.

 The `SDK Manager` will install the `Android SDK` into ```~/Android/Sdk/```.